DarkmiraTour/community-event-manager/README.md

 ## Pre-requirements

-You will need Docker to build the application, find more informations on [the docker installation documentation](https://docs.docker.com/install/)
+You will need Docker to build the application, find more information on [the docker installation documentation](https://docs.docker.com/install/)

 ## Installation